What you should know

 Not only is Dominion Energy using less water at our facilities, we are taking measures to protect water amid construction activities.

-We use groundwater for facility processes and human consumption at our Cove Point liquefied natural gas terminal in Maryland.
-The facility’s zero-discharge design is the first of its kind for an LNG facility.
+We use groundwater for facility processes and human consumption at our Cove Point LNG terminal in Maryland.
+The facility’s liquefaction zero-discharge design is the first of its kind for an LNG facility.
 Process water is recycled and reused, not released to the environment.

 Further, Cove Point was designed to protect water.
 Eleven manmade wetlands within the 131 acres in which we operate were designed to hold water and allow plants to absorb nutrients out of the water.